New Launch Condo Financing Singapore 2026: PPS & IPA | Nexus

 > S$3M Private Banking-grade ~0.20%–0.30% p.a. sharper + relationship perks

-On a S$1.5M loan over 25 years, a 0.20% p.a. rate gap is roughly S$150 per month, or S$45,000 over the loan’s full life.
-Most new launch buyers fall into Priority or Jumbo bands and don’t know it — their relationship banker quotes the standard package because that’s the desk they sit on.
+On a S$1.5M loan over 25 years, a 0.20% p.a. rate gap is roughly S$150 per month, or S$45,000 over the full life of the loan.
+Most new launch buyers sit in the Priority or Jumbo band without realising it.
+Their relationship banker quotes the standard package, simply because that’s the desk they work at.

 SORA Spreads on a Partially-Drawn BUC Loan

-Singapore BUC packages are SORA-linked.
-Each tranche draws at the live 3M Compounded SORA + a bank spread fixed at signing.
-Spreads sit at roughly 0.20%–0.75% p.a. depending on quantum tier — the larger the loan, the tighter the spread.
+Singapore BUC packages are SORA-linked and floating.
+There is no fixed-rate option during construction; fixed packages are for completed properties.
+Each tranche draws at the live 3M Compounded SORA plus a bank spread that’s fixed at signing.
+Spreads run roughly 0.20%–0.75% p.a. depending on your quantum tier.
+The larger the loan, the tighter the spread.

-Because outstanding balance ramps over construction — closer to 50% of full quantum for the first ~18 months — absolute interest cost in early years is smaller than on a fully-drawn loan.
-A 0.20% spread gap on a S$1.5M facility is a 0.20% gap on the average drawn balance, not the full quantum.
+Your outstanding balance climbs over the build (it sits closer to 50% of the full quantum for the first 18 months or so), so the actual interest you pay in the early years is smaller than on a fully-drawn loan.
+A 0.20% spread gap on a S$1.5M facility is 0.20% on the average drawn balance, not on the full quantum.

-The decisive variable is lock-in alignment with TOP.
-A 2-year lock-in on a 4-year build reverts to board rate well before TOP — just as the largest tranches disburse.
-Picking a lender whose lock-in expires shortly after TOP preserves the option to refinance straight into a sharper post-TOP package.
+The variable that really matters is how your lock-in lines up with TOP.
+A 2-year lock-in on a 4-year build reverts to board rate well before TOP, right as the largest tranches disburse.
+Pick a lender whose lock-in expires shortly after TOP and you keep the option to refinance straight into a sharper post-TOP package.

 TOP, Lock-In, and the Refinance Window

 Temporary Occupation Permit (TOP) marks the unit habitable and triggers the next 5% disbursement.
-Most BUC lock-ins run 2–3 years from first disbursement, not from TOP — so depending on construction speed, lock-in may expire before, at, or after TOP.
+Most BUC lock-ins run 2–3 years from first disbursement, not from TOP.
+So depending on how fast the project is built, your lock-in can expire before, at, or after TOP.

 Construction Length 2-yr Lock-In 3-yr Lock-In